 DIVVY is now the preferred parking management system in 11-Dexus-owned properties nationwide, with more to come soon.

-Several buildings located across some of Sydney’s busiest suburbs are utilising less than one-third of available parking spaces, while up to thirty per cent of traffic in congested areas is looking for a parking spaces, according to a new report released by the NRMA and DIVVY.
+Several buildings located across some of Sydney’s busiest suburbs are utilising less than one-third of available parking spaces, while up to thirty percent of traffic in congested areas is looking for parking spaces, according to a new report released by the NRMA and DIVVY.